-In Confluence Server, document conversion is handled by Confluence.
-In Confluence Data Center this process is externalised, to minimise the impact on individual Confluence nodes.
+Confluence Data Center externalizes the file conversion process to minimise the impact on individual Confluence nodes.
 See Document conversion for Confluence Data Center to find out about how this affects thumbnail and preview generation.

 ⚠ We recommend you don't use special characters in page or attachment names, as the page or attachment may not be found by Confluence search, and may cause some Confluence functions to behave unexpectedly.